Tsurī sushi & fusion

 For a Japanese-fusion operator in this context, the moment is neither too early nor too late.
 Early enough that the format still carries differentiation value; late enough that a local guest base with experience of Prague or international travel exists and knows what a credible sushi operation should feel like.
 That informed local audience is both the leading customer and the hardest to satisfy.

-Those planning a broader sweep through the Czech Republic's emerging dining circuit should cross-reference Cattaleya in Čeladná, which operates in the same Moravian-Silesian region, and Restaurace Dr.Grill in Havirov, another near-Ostrava address worth tracking.
+For a broader sweep through the Czech Republic's dining circuit, see Cattaleya in Čeladná, which operates in the same Moravian-Silesian region, and Restaurace Dr.Grill in Havirov, another near-Ostrava address worth tracking.
 Further afield in the country, La Chica in Plzen and Bylo, nebylo in Liberec each illustrate how regional cities are building coherent dining identities distinct from Prague's established hierarchy.
-For reference points at the other end of the ambition scale, the Japanese-Korean precision of Atomix in New York City and the seafood sourcing discipline at Le Bernardin in New York City define the international ceiling against which any serious fish-focused operation can be measured.
+For reference points, the Japanese-Korean precision of Atomix in New York City and the seafood sourcing discipline at Le Bernardin in New York City define the standard against which any serious fish-focused operation can be measured.

 Planning a Visit